iferianto/fhog-plate-detector/README.md

-# Plate Detection using Histogram of Oriented Gradients
+# License Plate Detection using Histogram of Oriented Gradients

 ## Prerequisites:
   - Libraries